 Many potential egg donors report they have seen their own family members struggle with infertility and feel that they can help other women to become parents.
-Many potential egg donors feel they have a gift that they can give to others, a gift that brings them happiness, excitement and joy – they want to feel they have shared their own fertility with others so that they too can experience this wonder of creating new life for themselves and their families.
+Many potential egg donors feel they have a gift that they can give to others, a gift that brings them happiness, excitement and joy – they want to feel they have shared their own fertility with others so that they too can experience this wonder of creating a new life for themselves and their families.

-Can I or my future child, conceived through egg donation IVF, contact the egg donor in the future?
+Can I, or my future child, conceived through egg donation IVF contact the egg donor in the future?

 In Russia egg donations are anonymous, this means that although we can offer our patients extended egg donor profiles and photographs of egg donors, the patients, or their future children, will not be able to make direct contact with their egg donors now, or in the future, after their egg donations.
 The egg donor will also never receive information about the recipient of their eggs, or the children created from them through egg donation IVF.

 How much medication do I have to take to get my body ready for egg donation IVF?

 In egg donation IVF treatment the amount of medication needed for donor egg recipient is very little, through the use of hormonal support, in the form of patches, tablets and pessaries, we can ensure the very best preparation of your body and guarantee that you are optimally ready for your chosen embryo transfer date.
 Would you like to read more about medication for donor egg recipient?

 Would you like to discuss your medical situation and potential medication with us?

 May I use both sperm and egg donation IVF?